abunchofnerds-25/ccollections/README.md

 ### Containers Are Not Thread-Safe by Design

-**Important:** Vector, hash map, and BST map implementations **do not include internal locks**.
-This is by design, as locking only during the access operation (e.g., insert, get) would not provide a meaningful protection against race conditions in typical usage patterns.
+**Important:** Vector, hash map, BST map, and dynamic string implementations **do not include internal locks**.
+This is by design, as locking only during the access operation (e.g., insert, get, append) would not provide a meaningful protection against race conditions in typical usage patterns.

 Consider this example: